Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Introduction

-The Met Office runs an operational physics-biogeochemistry forecasting system for the NWES, each day producing forecasts with up to 6-day lead-time for a range of key variables, such as phytoplankton biomass, nutrients, oxygen and underwater visibility (see https://\-www.metoffice.gov.uk/\-services/\-data/\-met-office-marine-data-service and also \citet{skakala2024marine}).
-These forecasts are potentially relevant for identifying the risk of eutrophication, a recurring problem in parts of NWES (e.g., \citet{axe2017eutrophication, devlin2023first}), with impact on aquaculture operations and coastal management.
-Furthermore, the underwater visibility forecasts inform underwater operations (e.g., \citet{skakala2024marine}), with other applications for the biogeochemistry forecasts including navigating autonomous observing platforms \citep{ford2022solution}, and potentially providing useful information to models predicting toxic algal blooms.
-However, a key operationally forecasted variable, phytoplankton biomass, has known biases that grow with forecast lead time \citep{skakala2018assimilation}.
-These biases can then impact the forecast quality of other biogeochemical variables, due to the central role of phytoplankton in the marine ecosystem.
+The Met Office runs an operational physics-biogeochemistry forecasting system for the NWES, each day producing forecasts with up to 6-day lead-time for a range of key variables, such as phytoplankton biomass, nutrients, oxygen and underwater visibility (see https://\-www.metoffice.gov.uk/\-services/\-data/\-met-office-marine-data-service, the Copernicus Marine Service and also \cite{skakala2025marine}).
+These forecasts provide an early indicator for the risk of eutrophication, a recurring problem in parts of NWES (e.g., \cite{axe2017eutrophication, devlin2023first}), with impact on aquaculture operations and coastal management.
+Furthermore, the underwater visibility forecasts inform underwater operations (e.g., \cite{skakala2025marine}), with other applications for the biogeochemistry forecasts including navigating autonomous observing platforms \citep{ford2022solution}, and potentially providing useful information to models predicting toxic algal blooms.
+However, a key operationally forecasted variable, phytoplankton biomass, tends to be overestimated in the forecast, with the positive bias growing with forecast lead time \citep{skakala2018assimilation}.
+These biases are largest in the late Spring-Summer and can impact the forecast quality of other biogeochemical variables, due to the central role of phytoplankton in the marine ecosystem.

-The phytoplankton forecast biases can be understood based on the interaction between the model dynamics and the data assimilation design.
-The NWES biogeochemistry model, the European Regional Seas Ecosystem Model (ERSEM, \citet{baretta1995european, butenschon2016ersem}) has major seasonal phytoplankton chlorophyll-$a$ biases relative to both satellite and in situ data.
-It tends to substantially overestimate phytoplankton concentrations during the bloom period, with the bloom onset often modelled too late (e.g., \citet{kay2016north, skakala2018assimilation, skakala2019improved, skakala2022impact}).
-These biases in chlorophyll-$a$ concentrations are corrected by assimilating satellite ocean color-derived surface chlorophyll into the model, substantially lowering phytoplankton concentrations during the bloom.